 This is the big one that catches most developers off guard.

-Google now requires new developer accounts to complete a closed testing phase before publishing to the production track.
-Specifically:
+Google now makes new developer accounts run a closed testing phase before they can publish to production.
+The rules:

 - You must add at least 12 testers (using their email addresses)